c3ko/portfolio/_posts/aws-ses-1.md

 ---
-title: 'Creating an email contact form using Flask, AWS SES and AWS Lambda - Part 1'
+title: 'Creating an email contact form using Flask and AWS -  Part 1 (CDK and AWS Lambda)'
 date: '1597432555'
 tags: ['AWS', 'Python']
 ---